mjhea0/jquery-madlibs/readme.md

 Start by creating the following files and directories, to define a basic project structure:

 > **What program are you using to make these files in?** I will be using [Sublime Text](http://www.sublimetext.com/) for this tutorial, which is an advanced text editor for Windows, Mac, and Linux.
-If you are looking for something simplier, check out [gedit](https://wiki.gnome.org/Apps/Gedit) - which is also cross-platform.
-Both of these editors have sytnax highlightinging.
+If you are looking for something simpler, check out [gedit](https://wiki.gnome.org/Apps/Gedit) - which is also cross-platform.
+Both of these editors have syntax highlighting.
 Put simply, syntax highlighting helps distinguish between different parts of a languages syntax (rules), by highlighting common parts the same color.
 This makes code easier to read and debug.

 ```shell
 ├── css